MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

 1. If you know your bot ID, enter it in the **Bot ID (optional)** field.
 If you don't know your bot ID, go to the next step.

-1. Do steps 4 through 8 in the **Create and run the Desktop Flows template** section earlier in this article.
+1. Do steps 4 through 8 in the **Create and run the Desktop flows template** section earlier in this article.

 The Power Apps insights template analyzes your apps to help you maximize their functionality and success rate.
 To learn more, go to [What is Power Apps?](/power-apps/powerapps-overview.md). <!-- Wow.
 We went from user-friendly, relatively non-techie to straight-up, hardcore Azure admin in this section.
 We have to do more for non-admin users than point them to this really unfriendly, technical procedure [Create an Application Insights resource].
 Can we say something like, if you're an admin, go create an Application Insights resource and here's how, and if you're not an admin, get your app's Azure Application Insights Application ID from your admin? -->